13 Ways to Not Get Pregnant

 Emergency contraception (morning after pill)

 Although certain IUDs offer emergency contraception and are the most effective, most people are familiar with emergency contraception in the form of the morning after pill.
-If taken within 72 hours (3 days) after unprotected sex, emergency contraception makes it much less likely that you will get pregnant.
+If taken within 72 hours (3 days) after sex, emergency contraception makes it much less likely that you will get pregnant.

 It’s important to note that emergency contraception prevents a pregnancy from happening and does not cause an abortion.
 It won’t harm an existing pregnancy, but it won’t work if you are already pregnant as emergency contraception is a form of birth control and not an abortion.